jhertz/toxx/codeset/README.md

 ##### codes included:
-- Default Tournament Settings (4 stock, 8min, team attack on)
+- Default Tournament Settings (4 stock, 8min, team attack on, random stages set to the standard 6)
 - Unlock All Characters and Stages
 - Boot to Character Select Screen
 - Stage Striking